lab1092/blender-manual_ja/manual/data_system/linked_libraries.rst

    When Appending or Linking certain resources such as mesh data, it may not be instantly visible in the 3D Viewport.
    This is because the data has been loaded into Blender but has not been assigned to an object, which would allow it to be seen.
-You can verify this by looking in the :guilabel:`Outliner` window and switching it to :guilabel:`OOPS Schematic` view (you may need to have the :guilabel:`Displays Scene datablock` button selected in its header).
+You can verify this by looking in the *Outliner* window and switching it to *OOPS Schematic* view (you may need to have the *Displays Scene datablock* button selected in its header).
    In the OOPS Schematic picture you can see that "\ ``Wheel`` " is not linked to any object.